Nicholas-Gilman.jpg

 More about the author

 “There are 8 million stories in the Naked City” asserted the narrator of that old New York-set TV series.
 Here in CDMX there are more like 18 million.
 And Don Lázaro is one of them.
 Back in 1944, Lázaro L. Torra, a Spanish Jew, arrived in a post-revolutionary Mexico welcoming to exiles of every description, without a peso in his pocket.
-The enterprising immigrant saw that just about every housewife was busy cooking up the same beans and rice every day so he opened an unheard of take-away beans and rice stall, to save some the trouble.
-The business, located in the then solidly middle class colonia Santa Maria la Ribera, evolved into a successful homey family restaurant that remains to this day.
+The enterprising immigrant saw that just about every housewife was busy cooking up the same beans and rice every day so he opened an unheard-of take-away beans and rice stall, to save some the trouble.
+The business, located in the then solidly middle-class colonia Santa Maria la Ribera, evolved into a successful, homey family-run restaurant that remains to this day and is now about to celebrate its 80th birthday.
 Its name, ‘el viajero’, refers to the fact that it was at that time situated on the road out of town and attracted travelers leaving the city.
 Torra was well ahead of the times.
-A well-educated and forward thinking man who spoke fluent English, he believed that all people should be literate and that English would someday become the globally understood common language.
+A well-educated and forward-thinking man who spoke fluent English, he believed that all people should be literate and that English would someday become the globally understood common language.
 Concerned with what he felt was a serious lack of good public education in Mexico, he wanted to give back to the people whose country had so graciously taken him in.
 So he covered the walls of his restaurant, inside and out, with embossed ceramic tiles containing pictures and words in both English and Spanish; many remain in place.
 He organized classes in the evenings for local children feeding and teaching them to read and write in both idioms.
 His locale became a school and neighborhood-meeting place of sorts and countless meals (and classes) were given away for free.

 Today, the remnants of this noble experiment sit at the edge of Santa Maria.
 Sadly, the palm-lined boulevard it once faced was sacrificed during the unconscionable period of urbanization that took place in the ‘70’s to make way for the Circuito Interior, which snakes it’s smoggy way through the city.
 The good Don is no longer with us, and lessons are no longer offered.
 But the restaurant, run by his grandchildren, is still a favorite with locals and nearby office workers.
 It continues to serve more than decent Mexican standards.